samarpro/villani-code/README.md

 villani-code --villani-mode --base-url http://127.0.0.1:1234 --model your-model --repo /path/to/repo
 ```

 You give objective and Villani Code return with result, damage report, or formal declaration that repository has chosen insolence.
 Either way, facts become available.
 History will be rewritten with better formatting.
 If file resist patch, file make poor strategic choice.
-If bug refuse departure, bug will be escorted from premises.
+If bug refuse departure, bug will be escorted from premise.

 ## Modes

 ### Interactive

 Interactive mode is primary mode of control.
 It give streaming output, inline approvals, visible activity, and one continuous transcript of what agent read, changed, executed, and verified.
-You watch Villanification happen in real time instead of staring at blank terminal and pretending silence is competence.
+You watch Villanification happen in real time instead of staring at blank terminal and pretend silence is competence.

 You see what it read.
 You see what it changed.